 Recent evidence suggests most people will need some convincing before stepping into a Jetsons-style flying taxi.
 Deloitte recently conducted a global study to gauge how willing people would be to use flying taxis.
 Of those surveyed, 52% did not yet agree that it is a viable solution for urban or suburban congestion, 24% didn’t think VTOL would ever be viable, while the remaining 28% said they were undecided.
 Asked whether they thought VTOL would be a safe mode of transportation, only 20% of respondents agreed it would be.
 Given such skepticism, what can be done to ensure flying taxis are viable, safe and can meet consumer expectations over the coming years?

-Uber is one of the companies placing a big a bet on flying taxis as a viable congestion killer in the near future.
+Uber is one of the companies betting on flying taxis as a viable congestion killer in the near future.
 The ride hailing platform is working with planemaker Embraer and helicopter manufacturer Bell to design flying vehicles that could one day integrate into a transportation network above city skies.
 Uber Air plans to launch in Los Angeles, Dallas and a third non-US city, with the first aircraft to be tested as early as 2020.

 Tom Prevot, Uber’s director for Airspace Systems said that for the company’s VTOL project to get off the ground, Uber will need to make sure their flying taxi system is “scalable, affordable and that will make a difference to people’s lives [because] otherwise the system won’t be viable,” he said.
 Adding to that, he said the vehicles will need to be “highly efficient and quiet.”